Influenza Statistics

 Summary:

-• Respiratory illness levels have increased this week.
+• Respiratory illness levels have decreased this week.

 Respiratory illness activity*: